TrevorBos/password-generator/README.md

 Challenge 3 from the UofT Bootcamp

 ## Purpose
-A website allows you the ability to create a password with specific conditions (Uppercase, Lowercase, Special Characters, and numbers).
+A website that allows you the ability to create a password with specific conditions (Uppercase, Lowercase, Special Characters, and numbers).

 ## Built With
 HTML